albar965/littlenavmap-manual/src/en/SEARCH.rst

 .. figure:: ../images/complexsearch2.jpg

-        **Picture above A complex search for scenery:** This example shows how to find specific add-on scenery by using the ``Scenery Path`` search field.
+        A complex search for scenery: This example shows how to find specific add-on scenery by using the ``Scenery Path`` search field.
 This shows all airports of the Orbx New Zealand South Island add-on scenery that have lighted runways.